• Six minute read • By Susan Chan •

 In New York, Fashion Week takes place in September and February, which means scratch out any drinking you’ve planned for Labor Day weekend or celebrating Chinese New Years, because it’s not going to happen.
 Depending on how important he is to the company founders (if they’re Jewish, um, usually not at all), Martin Luther King also gets the shaft.

 Factories, working with the company prior to shutting down, ship out any needed materials— printed panels, embroidered pieces, even shoes— for the runway.
-They arrive in New York when they close in Asia.
+They arrive in New York when factories are closed.
 If incoming pieces arrive not up to snuff, designers have few options while the office remains closed.
 If all goes as planned, items are frantically assembled, then fitted for the shows.

 If the colors are off, the execution poor or misinterpreted, or the concept has evolved into a better place than the development, the teams start to chew their fingernails to see whether the factory can wring out another version in time for the shows.